China defends right to protect consulate after assault claim

 He added that the British government should step up protection for Chinese diplomatic posts and personnel in the U.K.

-Downing Street said the incident was “deeply concerning" and U.K. lawmakers have called on the Conservative government to summon the Chinese ambassador to explain what happened.
+Downing Street said the incident was “deeply concerning," and U.K. lawmakers pressed the British government to take tougher action during an urgent questions session in Parliament Tuesday.

+“We cannot allow the Chinese Communist Party to import their beating of protesters and their silencing of free speech ... to British soil," said Alicia Kearns, chair of Parliament's foreign affairs committee.

+Foreign Office minister Jesse Norman said his department has clearly told the Chinese embassy that “all those on our soil have the right to express their views peacefully without fear of violence.”

 Video on the BBC website showed a scuffle breaking out in front of the consulate after masked men tore down and took away the protesters’ placards.
 The video appeared to show several men wearing face masks beating up someone who had been pushed to the ground amid the clashes.